SerX610/real-time-ai-coimprov/README.md

 - Start the real-time interaction loop.

 You can now interact with the system using your MIDI controller.
 The system will process your input, generate sequences, and play them back in real-time.

+## Demo

+You can watch a video demo of the system in the following [YouTube video](https://www.youtube.com/watch?v=XASF-8pfBxU)

 ## Future Work